MoniqueRodrigues/nttDatatrilhaAngular/README.md

 # nttDatatrilhaAngular
-#Desafios NttData desenvolvido a apartir do Angular2.
+#Desafios NttData desenvolvidos a partir do Angular2.